paper-co/notion-chat-langchain-hackathon/README.md

 ## 📊 Example Data

 Example data can be exported from notion as Markdown/CSV with 'everything including subpages' selected; or you can use the Pinecode Index we've already populated for instructional purposes.
-Please message Riley or Eduardo for Pinecone API access.
+Please message Riley or Eduardo for Pinecone information to the demo index.

 ## Development